TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 Direct access includes instantiation via :php:`GeneralUtility::makeInstance()` with constructor arguments.

-This means every class that needs dependency injection and is retrieved directly, e.g. using :php:`GeneralUtility::makeInstance()` must be marked as public.
+This means every class that needs dependency injection and is retrieved directly, like when using :php:`GeneralUtility::makeInstance()`, *must* be marked as public.
 Any other class which needs dependency injection and is retrieved by dependency injection itself can be private.
 Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are